Voting starts in March for the Drupal Association Board election.

-The Coder Upgrade module provides a powerful, automated solution to assist developers wishing to upgrade a module for changes in the Drupal core API (or the API provided by any contributed module; for an example of this, click here).
+The Coder Upgrade module provides a powerful, automated solution to assist developers wishing to upgrade a module for changes in the Drupal core API (or the API provided by any contributed module into Drupal 7.
+For an example of this, click here.)
 This tool relies on the Grammar Parser library to upgrade a module's code files.
 In addition, Coder Upgrade allows upgrade routines to be written using regular expressions.
 The latter type of routines are not emphasized due to the concerns with false positives (i.e. code incorrectly identified as needing change).

 The Grammar Parser turns a string of code into an object-based structure that allows for precise manipulation in a programmatic fashion.
 This eliminates the need to rely on opportunistic regular expressions that can generate false positives and find/change things not intended.